sstevens2/markdown-CV/sstevens_CV.md

     *Minor in Informatics*
     James Scholar Honors

-Research Experience
+Experience
 ----------

+**University of Wisconsin - Madison, [Data Science Hub](https://datascience.wisc.edu/)**

+Data Science Facilitator - __2018-Present__
+Server Administrator - _2014-2017_

+Consulted with researchers about their data science needs.
+Organized, hosted, and taught at local Data and Software Carpentry Workshops.
+Managed the hub communications and community building efforts.

 **University of Wisconsin - Madison, [McMahon Lab](https://mcmahonlab.wisc.edu/)**

-Graduate Research Assistant - __2012-Present__
+Graduate Research Assistant - __2012-2019__
 Server Administrator - _2014-2017_

-Determining the forces that shape population structure and how wild bacterial populations change through time in lakes as a model system using reference genomes (composite genomes from metagenomes and single-cell genomes) for uncultivated but common freshwater bacteria and metagenomic time series from several lakes.
+Studied the forces that shape population structure and how wild bacterial populations change through time in lakes as a model system using reference genomes (composite genomes from metagenomes and single-cell genomes) for uncultivated but common freshwater bacteria and metagenomic time series from several lakes.